-Currently, the world is relying massively on to generate as it is cheap, awfully cheap – if you don’t take into account the negative externalities as it is polluting our air, our soil and is one of the main factors to climate change.
+Currently, the world is relying massively on coal to generate electricity as it is cheap, awfully cheap – if you don’t take into account the negative externalities as it is polluting our air, our soil and is one of the main factors to climate change.

 But what if solar became even cheaper than coal ?
 What if if became the cheapest solution ?
 We would then have a renewable, clean and cheap alternative to produce gigawatts of electricity.